 Georgia votes: dream or fraud?
 Protests after the government's election victory!

 The elections in Georgia caused excitement!
-According to the election commission, the ruling party Georgian Dream has won the parliamentary election, while the pro-Western opposition protested and described the vote as "unconstitutional coup".
-With over 54 percent of the vote, based on more than 99 percent of the counted election gymnasts, the party 89 out of 150 seats has secured in parliament, but not the absolute majority that would be necessary for far -reaching constitutional changes.
+The ruling Georgian Dream party won the parliamentary election, according to the electoral commission, while the pro-Western opposition protested loudly and called the vote an "unconstitutional coup."
+With over 54 percent of the vote, based on more than 99 percent of ballot boxes counted, the party secured 89 of 150 seats in parliament, but not the absolute majority needed for sweeping constitutional changes.

 The opposition, which received over 37 percent of the vote, speaks of electoral fraud.
 Tina Bokuchava, the leader of the United National Movement (UNM), accused the government of “stealing” the election.
 “This is an attempt to steal Georgia’s future,” she shouted, declaring that UNM does not recognize the results.
 Nika Gvaramia from the Ahali party also described the election as an “unconstitutional coup” and predicted that Georgian Dream would not remain in power.